-- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 25% of total woody canopy; some of the mature bunchgrasses (<20%) have dead centers. - 14.
-Average percent litter cover (%) and depth (in): Between plant interspaces (± 35%) and litter depth is < 1⁄4 inch. - 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annualproduction): For normal or average growing season (through June) ± 1500 lbs/ac; Favorable years ± 2300 lbs/ac and unfavorable years ± 1000 lbs/ac. - 16.
-Potential invasive (including noxious) species (native and non-native).
+13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 25% of total woody canopy; some of the mature bunchgrasses (<20%) have dead centers.
+14. Average percent litter cover (%) and depth ( in): Between plant interspaces (± 35-50%) and depth of litter is <1⁄2 inch.
+15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season (end of July) ± 1200 lbs/ac; Favorable years ± 1700 lbs/ac and unfavorable years ± 900 lbs/ac.
+Spring moisture significantly affects total production.
+16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders include cheatgrass and Kentucky bluegrass. - 17.
-Perennial plant reproductive capability: All functional groups should reproduce in average (or normal) and above average growing season years.
-Reduced growth and reproduction occur during extreme drought or extended drought conditions.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders include cheatgrass, mustards and Kentucky bluegrass.
+17. Perennial plant reproductive capability: All functional groups should reproduce in average (or normal) and above average growing season years.
+Reduced growth and reproduction occur during drought years.